 Providing renowned value in our business extends beyond the customer, as we strive to create value for our team members and in our communities.
-We are proud of our programs focused on team member equity and inclusivity, and were honored this year to earn a top score of 100 on the Human Rights Campaign Corporate Equality Index.
-We also maintained pay equity across job families for all corporate team members in our offices, stores and supply chain centers for our salaried and hourly positions.
+We are proud of our programs focused on team member equity and inclusivity, and maintained pay equity across job families for all corporate team members in our offices, stores and supply chain centers for our salaried and hourly positions.

 In addition, our new MORE strategy enables us to do more for our community, including raising MORE funds for our national charity partner, St. Jude Children's Research Hospital.
 Over the past 20 years we have raised over \$126 million in customer donations, joining St. Jude in their mission to find cures and save children around the world.